 If a college degree is the new high school diploma, why not make higher education free?
 These cities did.

 John DeBerry Jr., a veteran House member in Tennessee, has never been fond of fundraisers.
 Handshakes, not dollars, make the difference in his stretch of Memphis, where he has been campaigning the old-fashioned way for nearly 20 years.
-DeBerry’s low-budget operation collects about $20,000 each election and centers on door-to-door visits.
-The past year's redistricting, which forced him into a tough primary with a colleague, didn't change any of that, he says.

 Several high-profile Democratic governors seem to think gun control is no longer an issue to avoid.
 Will they be proven right?

 Texas Has Created a Costly Roadmap for Defunding Planned Parenthood